Placenta: Society and culture

 The placenta often plays an important role in various cultures, with many societies conducting rituals regarding its disposal.
 In the Western world, the placenta is most often incinerated.

 Some cultures bury the placenta for various reasons.
-The Māori of New Zealand traditionally bury the placenta from a newborn child to emphasize the relationship between humans and the earth.
-Likewise, the Navajo bury the placenta and umbilical cord at a specially chosen site, particularly if the baby dies during birth.
+Māori of New Zealand traditionally bury the placenta from a newborn child to emphasize the relationship between humans and the earth.
+Likewise, Navajo bury the placenta and umbilical cord at a specially chosen site, particularly if the baby dies during birth.
 In Cambodia and Costa Rica, burial of the placenta is believed to protect and ensure the health of the baby and the mother.
 If a mother dies in childbirth, the Aymara of Bolivia bury the placenta in a secret place so that the mother's spirit will not return to claim her baby's life.

 The placenta is believed by some communities to have power over the lives of the baby or its parents.
-The Kwakiutl of British Columbia bury girls' placentas to give the girl skill in digging clams, and expose boys' placentas to ravens to encourage future prophetic visions.
+Kwakiutl of British Columbia bury girls' placentas to give the girl skill in digging clams, and expose boys' placentas to ravens to encourage future prophetic visions.
 In Turkey, the proper disposal of the placenta and umbilical cord is believed to promote devoutness in the child later in life.
 In Transylvania and Japan, interaction with a disposed placenta is thought to influence the parents' future fertility.

 Several cultures believe the placenta to be or have been alive, often a relative of the baby.
 Nepalese think of the placenta as a friend of the baby; the orang Asli and Malay populations in Malay Peninsula regard it as the baby's older sibling.
 Native Hawaiians believe that the placenta is a part of the baby, and traditionally plant it with a tree that can then grow alongside the child.
 Various cultures in Indonesia, such as Javanese and Malay, believe that the placenta has a spirit and needs to be buried outside the family house.
 Some Malays would bury the baby's placenta with a pencil (if it is a boy) or a needle and thread (if it is a girl).

 In some cultures, the placenta is eaten, a practice known as human placentophagy.
 In some eastern cultures, such as China, the dried placenta (ziheche 紫河车, literally "purple river car") is thought to be a healthful restorative and is sometimes used in preparations of traditional Chinese medicine and various health products.
 The practice of human placentophagy has become a more recent trend in western cultures and is not without controversy; its practice being considered cannibalism is debated.

 Some cultures have alternative uses for placenta that include the manufacturing of cosmetics, pharmaceuticals and food.